rigidrabbit/localized-sprintf-js/README.md

 ### Browser

-`localized-sprintf-js` should work in all modern browsers.
-As of v1.1.1, you might need polyfills for the following:
+Though `localized-sprintf-js` should work in all modern browsers, you might need polyfills for the following:

  - `String.prototype.repeat()` (any IE)
  - `Array.isArray()` (IE < 9)